 Your gain or loss is the difference between the amount you realized on the sale, exchange, or redemption and your basis in the debt instrument.
 Your basis, generally, is your cost increased by the OID you have included in income each year you held it.
 In general, to determine your gain or loss on a tax-exempt bond, figure your basis in the bond by adding to your cost the OID you would have included in income if the bond had been taxable.
 For a covered security, your broker will report the adjusted basis of the debt instrument to you on Form 1099-B.

-See chapter 4 of Publication 550 for more information about the tax treatment of the sale or redemption of discounted debt instruments.
+See chapter 4 of Pub.
+550 for more information about the tax treatment of the sale or redemption of discounted debt instruments.

-Per IRS Publication 550 Investment Income and Expenses (Including Capital Gains and Losses), page 11:
+Per IRS Publication 550 Investment Income and Expenses (Including Capital Gains and Losses), on page 11: